breakdance/breakdance/README.md

 Every part of the conversion is customizable:

-* [options](https://breakdance.io/plugins.html) are available for customizing output if you don't like the defaults
+* [options](https://breakdance.io/plugins.html) are available for customizing output of any HTML tag if you don't like the defaults
-* [plugins](https://breakdance.io/plugins.html) are easy to write if you need to change how any element is rendered.
+* [plugins](https://breakdance.io/plugins.html) are easy to write if you'd like to share your customizations with the world

-**Built upon solid libraries**

-* Uses [cheerio](https://github.com/cheeriojs/cheerio) for fast, efficient and reliable HTML parsing.
-* Uses [snapdragon](https://github.com/jonschlinkert/snapdragon) for powerful, pluggable and easy-to-understand rendering

-## Examples
+## HTML-to-markdown example

-Most of the other markdown-to-HTML converters struggle with tables.
-Breakdance has solid support for well-formed tables, and even some sub-optimal tables.
-Here are a few examples:

 **Tables**